Uniqueness result for the 3-D Navier-Stokes-Boussinesq Equations with Horizontal Dissipation

 Note that in Theorem \ref{th2}, we only assume that $(u_0,\rho_0)\in H^1\times L^2$ whereas in \cite{Miao} the authors consider a stronger condition.
-Namelly they assume that $(\nabla \times u_0,\rho_0)$ is in $H^{0,1}\times H^{0,1}$ or in $L^{\infty} \times H^{0,1}$.
+Namely, in addition of the hypothesis of Theorem \ref{th2} they assume that $(\nabla \times u_0,\rho_0)$ is in $H^{0,1}\times H^{0,1}$ or in $L^{\infty} \times H^{0,1}$.
 In both works the key point consists to establish an uniqueness result: it is the Theorem \ref{th1} for us, whereas in \cite{Miao} the authors assume a strong initial condition in order to obtain some double exponential control in time for the gradient of $u$. \\

-The paper is organized as follows: in section 2, for the reader's convenience we recall the required background concerning the functional spaces and some useful technical tools.
+The paper is organized as follows: in section 2, for the reader's convenience, we recall the required background concerning the functional spaces and some useful technical tools.
 In section 3, we establish several a priori estimates which are then used in section 4 to prove the two theorems above.
-Finally in Appendix we shall prove a result of well posedeness for $(NSB_h)$ under some smallness conditions involving only $T$, the $L^2$-norm of $\rho_0$ and the $H^{0,s}$-norm of $u_0$.
-The uniqueness part of this result is a consequence of Theorem 1.
+Finally, in Appendix we shall prove a result of well posedness for \eqref{NSB_h} under some smallness conditions involving only $T$, the $L^2$-norm of $\rho_0$ and the $H^{0,s}$-norm of $u_0$, the uniqueness part of this result is a consequence of Theorem 1.